kelvin-cykong/kelvin-cykong.github.io/pages/education.md

 ### California State University East Bay
 Master of Science in Statistics, Data Science Concentration

-Aug 2019 - Present
+Aug 2019 - May 2021

-- GPA: 3.88
+- GPA: 3.883
+- Graduated!
+- Python and R user
+- Keras user in Python and R
-- Learner of Machine Learning and Deep Learning in R and Python
+- Specialize in Machine Learning and Deep Learning Algorithms in Natural Language Processing (NLP) projects.
-- Expected Graduation Term: Spring 2021
+- Also willing to explore more on different types of data visualization, data integration, analytics, classification and prediction.
 - Now looking graduate job and research opportunities in the US.
 Now I live in California, but I am also willing to relocate!
+- Worked on courses including advanced probability, ANOVA, statistical learning, machine learning, NLP and applied deep learning algorithms.

 ### The Chinese University of Hong Kong
 Bachelor of Engineering in Electronic Engineering